sw2719/steam-account-switcher/README.md

 * Restarting Steam with single click.

-* Unlike some other programs, your passwords are **NOT** required.
-Only uses your usernames.
+* Optional password vault feature.
+Your passwords are encrypted and stored in a file.
+You can use them to log in to your accounts without entering them manually.

 * Auto-importing your Steam accounts.
 Do more clicking, less typing.